First of all, a definition of lifestyle blogging

 Twitter analytics & growth tools:

-Tweet Hunter – Get personalized tweet suggestions from a custom AI on a regular basis, rewrite tweets you like, and get ideas and content for threads.
+Tweet Hunter – Get personalized tweet suggestions from a custom AI regularly, rewrite tweets you like, and get ideas and content for threads.
 Tweet Hunter's time-saving scheduling and automation capabilities help you stay visible and maximize the ROI of each tweet you write.
 This is a powerhouse of a Twitter growth tool.

 BlackMagic – Use BlackMagic's powerful automation and growth tools to grow your audience, and communicate better and easier.
 Track your consistency, followers, engagements, etc. Manage engagements at scale.
 Get tweet inspirations every day.
 Organize your tweets into categories.
 Draft, Schedule, Publish, Engage.